 Attack on the Aztecs and Mayas

 The conquistadors, believing they held considerable military and technological superiority over the native cultures, attacked and destroyed the Aztecs in 1521.
-This campaign was led by Hernán Cortés and featured the Tlaxcala and other indigenous peoples allied against the Mexica/Aztec empire.
-The Spanish conquest of the Maya civilization - based in the Yucatán Peninsula of present day Mexico and northern Central America - was a much longer campaign, lasting from 1551 to 1697.
-The day Hernán Cortés landed ashore at present day Veracruz, April 22, 1519, marks the beginning of 300 years of Spanish hegemony over the region.
+This campaign was led by Hernán Cortés and featured the Tlaxcala and other indigenous peoples allied against the Mexica/Aztec Empire.
+The Spanish conquest of the Maya civilization—based in the Yucatán Peninsula of present-day Mexico and northern Central America—was a much longer campaign, lasting from 1551 to 1697.
+The day Hernán Cortés landed ashore at present-day Veracruz, April 22, 1519, marked the beginning of 300 years of Spanish hegemony over the region.

 By the early 16th century, Spanish conquistadors had penetrated deep into Central and South America.
-European explorers arrived to Río de la Plata in 1516.
-Buenos Aires, a permanent colony, was established in 1536, and in 1537 Asunción was established in the area that is now Paraguay.
-Buenos Aires suffered attacks by the indigenous peoples that forced the settlers away, and in 1541 the site was abandoned.
-A second and permanent settlement was established in 1580 by Juan de Garay.
+European explorers arrived at Río de la Plata in 1516.
+Buenos Aires, a permanent colony, was established in 1536, and in 1537, Asunción was established in the area that is now Paraguay.
+Buenos Aires suffered attacks by the indigenous peoples that forced the settlers away, and in 1541, the site was abandoned.
+A second and permanent settlement was established in 1580, by Juan de Garay.

 Attack on the Incas

-The brutal practices of the conquistadors (known as the Black Legend), as recorded by the Spanish themselves, was applied through the encomienda, a system ostensibly set up to protect people from warring tribes as well as to teach them the Spanish language and the Catholic religion; in practice, though, it was tantamount to slavery.
+The brutal practices of the conquistadors (known as the Black Legend), as recorded by the Spanish themselves, were applied through the encomienda, a system ostensibly set up to protect people from warring tribes as well as to teach them the Spanish language and the Catholic religion.
+In practice, though, it was tantamount to slavery.

 England's forays into the New World began in 1497 (just a few years after Columbus' initial voyage) with John Cabot's journey to North America.
-British exploration of the New World centered on searching for a Northwest Passage through the continent.
-Cabot explored the North American coast and correctly deduced that the spherical shape of the earth made the north--where the longitudes are much shorter--a quicker route to the New World than a trip to the islands in the south, where Christopher was exploring.
+British exploration of the New World centered on searching for a northwest passage through the continent.
+Cabot explored the North American coast and correctly deduced that the spherical shape of the earth made the north—where the longitudes are much shorter—a quicker route to the New World than a trip to the islands in the south, where Columbus was exploring.
 Encouraged, he asked the English monarchy for a more substantial expedition to further explore and settle the lands that he found.
 Cabot's ships departed, never to be seen again.